 - Overall winner of the series, based on total number of miles run

-- The top ten runners who complete all ten courses, sorted by average age grade
+- The next nine runners who complete all ten courses, sorted by average age grade

-- The top ten members of the winning team, sorted by average age grade
+- The top ten members of the winning team, sorted by the intersection of average age grade and most miles

 - For each course, the male and female with the fastest times